DanielePalaia/vmw-vdp/README.md

 * **/service** which is the endpoint calling the urls specified  </br>
 * **/metrics** which is the endpoint that will manage the metrics that prometheus will monitor </br> </br>

-The library Gorilla has been chosen to make the web-server extensible in order to be able to add new endpoints for different.
+The framework **Gorilla** has been chosen to make the web-server extensible in order to be able to add new endpoints for different.
 To add a new endpoint is enough to add the logic inside routes.go and define a new function inside the controllers package </br>

 The main endpoint is the /service endpoint when this one is invoked for example with a:</br>
 **curl localhost:8080/service**</br>